markselby/node-db-query/README.md

   console.log('Rows : ' + rows.length);
 }

-// Programmatic query
+// You can use callbacks and/or events

-db.query('news', someCallback)
+// Programmatic query - so call .execute() as the last step db.query('news', someCallback)
   .select('*')
   .on('error', function(err) { console.log(err); })
   .on('end', function(result) { console.log(result[0]); })
   .execute();

-// Named query (from your config/queries.yml file) db.named('news-search', ['syria', 20], someCallback)
+// Named query (from your config/queries.yml file) - no need to call .execute()
-  .on('error', function(err) { console.log(err); })
+// name, query parameters, optional callback db.named('news-search', ['syria', 20], someCallback) .on('error', function(err) { console.log(err); })
   .on('end', function(result) { console.log(result[0]); });